henok-getahun/DataStructureAndAlgorithm-DSA-/AVLTree.md

 - **Network Routers**: For maintaining routing tables.

 #### 3. Operations Performed
-Here are the main operations performed on AVL trees, described in formal English:
+Here are the main operations performed on AVL trees.

 **a.
 Insertion**
 1. Start at the root node and compare the value to be inserted with the current node's value.